 • Avoiding the need to burn 6,335 barrels of oil a year

 “This project reflects our commitment to attracting clean technology industries and to lowering the carbon footprint of our own operations,” said Dick Fischer, president of U.S. National Leasing, owner and manager of Depot Park.
-“It serves as a shining example of both alternative energy ingenuity and green energy remediation of a previously contaminated Brownfield site.
+“It serves as a shining example of both alternative energy ingenuity and remediation of a previously contaminated Brownfield site.
 It promotes both the state’s climate change initiatives and the city’s effort to attract green industry businesses to Sacramento.”

 The project’s success was assisted by development partners East West Bank; Chint Astroenergy, a China-based energy equipment manufacturer; SPG Solar, designed and installed the system; the California Governor’s Office of Economic Development, and the City of Sacramento and its Greenwise Initiative.